Skip to main content

 4. Reloads PgBouncer (zero-downtime config reload via SIGHUP)

-5. Records the action in the audit log
+6. Records the action in the platform activity log